2 Project governance

 2.5 Monitoring

-Projects should be reviewed at year five and then at least every 10 years after the project start date (for single projects) or the group start date (for groups).
+Projects shall be reviewed at year 5 and then at least every 10 years after the project start date (for single projects) or the group start date (for groups).

 Year 5

-- At year 5, the ‘Year 5 Monitoring Protocol’ shall be followed for all projects, whether ‘standard’ or ‘small’ projects.
+At year 5, the survey protocol (year 5 projects) shall be followed for all projects, whether ‘standard’ or ‘small’ projects.

-- Single projects or groups shall submit a Project Progress Report alongside the relevant Monitoring Report.
+Single projects or groups shall submit a project progress report alongside the relevant monitoring report and other supporting documents.

 After year 5